-$^{\ast}$ The Corporation's reported financial results depend on management's selection of accounting methods and certain assumptions and estimates.
+o The Corporation's reported financial results depend on management's selection of accounting methods and certain assumptions and estimates.

 The Corporation's accounting policies and methods are fundamental to how it records and reports its financial condition and results of operations.
 The Corporation's management must exercise judgment in selecting and applying many of these accounting policies and methods, so they comply with Generally Accepted Accounting Principles and reflect management's judgment of the most appropriate manner to report the Corporation's financial condition and results.
 In some cases, management must select the accounting policy or method to apply from two or more alternatives, any of which might be reasonable under the circumstances yet might result in the Corporation's reporting materially different results than would have been reported under a different alternative.
 Certain accounting policies are critical to presenting the Corporation's financial condition and results, and require management to make difficult, subjective or complex judgments about matters that are uncertain.
-Materially different amounts could reported under different conditions or using different assumptions or be estimates.
+Materially different assumptions or estimates.
 These critical accounting policies include: the allowance for loan losses; the valuation of investment securities; the valuation of goodwill and intangible assets; and pension accounting.
 Because of the uncertainty of estimates involved in these matters, the Corporation may be required to do one or more of the following: significantly increase the allowance for loan losses and/or sustain loan losses that are significantly higher than the reserve provided; recognize significant provision for impairment of its investment securities; recognize significant impairment on its goodwill and intangible assets; or significantly increase its pension liability.
-For more information, refer to pages 4 through 6 of the First Merchants Corporation - Annual Report 2006 under the caption "Critical Accounting Policies."
+For more information, refer to "Critical Accounting Policies" under Item 7.
+Part II.
+Management's Discussion and Analysis of Financial Condition and Results of Operations.

-\ Changes in accounting standards could materially impact the Corporation's financial statements.
+Changes in accounting standards could materially impact the Corporation's financial statements.